 The interface of the Comparative lexical database of Mande languages proposes four types of search.

-1. Search for a semantic code in the list: in the Database, every Mande root represents an entry and is attributed a “semantic code”, a kind of prototypical meaning for the proto-form.
-Reflexes of this protoform in individual languages may be identical to the semantic code (in this case, the cell in the column “Sense” remains empty) or it may be different.
-For example, root TOAD-2 has reflexes Goo póá without indication of its sense (which means that the meaning of póá is the same as the semantic code, i.e. ‘toad’), and Gban ßɔ̰̏ṵ̋ ‘frog’ (this meaning, being different from TOAD, is explicitly indicated).
+1. Search for a generic meaning of the proto-form in the list: in the Database, every Mande root represents an entry and is attributed a generic meaning of the proto-form.
+The meanings of the reflexes of this protoform in individual languages may be identical to the generic meaning (in this case, the cell in the column “Sense” remains empty) or it may be different.
+For example, root TOAD-2 has reflexes Goo póá without indication of its sense (which means that the meaning of póá is the same as the generic meaning of the proto-form, i.e. ‘toad’), and Gban ßɔ̰̏ṵ̋ ‘frog’ (this meaning, being different from TOAD, is explicitly indicated).

 4. Search for proto-forms in: to conduct this search, one must first select one of the Mande groups from the list, then start typing a form preceded by an asterisk.
 For example, when we select Southwestern Mande, and type *ɗ, all Proto-Southwestern reconstructions beginning with *ɗ will appear, and one can choose the root one needs.
 Naturally, this search is valid only when a reconstruction of the proto-form in the group is available.